Are you an adviser? Go to Unbiased Pro

 by Kate Morgan

-Here we explore military pensions and unravel the various elements that make up your pension entitlement.
+We explore military pensions and unravel various elements that make up your pension entitlement.

 As an armed forces veteran, you are entitled to a military service pension when you retire or reach a certain age.

-Exactly which one you are going to receive — and when — depends on a number of key factors, such as time served, rank and whether you were a regular or a reservist.
+Exactly which one you will receive and when depends on a number of key factors, such as time served, your rank, and whether you were a regular or a reservist.

-There are four pension schemes that you could have rights to, so it’s important to sort out which is the one for you and your family.
+There are four pension schemes that you could have rights to, so it’s important to understand which one you will receive.

 What is the military pension and how does it work?